herbsjs/gotu/README.md

 ## Field definition

-A entity field type has a name, type and validation.
+A entity field type has a name, type, default value, validation and more.

 ### Scalar types